 Basketball Defense - 1-3-1 Zone Defense

 The 1-3-1 zone defense has the advantage of being able to apply pressure on the outside arc and high post, and allows for some trapping.
 The major weakness is when the offense attacks from the corners and into the low post.
-Coaches may differ on who covers what, but you have to decide which is best for your team and make sure your players all understand how you want them to shift and defend.
+Coaches may differ on who covers what, but you have to decide what is best for your team and teach your players how to shift, cover and defend.
 Rebounding can also be a problem with only one low defender.
 See Zone Rebounding.

-Study the diagrams below to understand the how the zone shifts and players move.
-Below are two ways of playing the zone.
-The first is more conservative with less gambling and trapping.
-The second is a more aggressive, trapping defense which requires quick athletic players.
+The diagrams below show how the zone shifts and players move.
+There are two ways of playing the zone: (1) a conservative zone with less gambling and trapping, and (2) a more aggressive, trapping defense (which requires quick athletic players).

 The top three defenders X1, X2 and X3 (diagram A) should be quick, athletic.
 X4 also needs to cover a lot of territory.
 Your actual player numbers (assignments) could be different depending on your personnel.
 X5 is your strong post defender.
 The basic rules are:

-- X4 stays even or below the block and when the ball moves to a wing, moves out about halfway to the corner.
+• X4 stays even or below the block.
+When the ball moves to a wing, X4 moves out about halfway to the corner.

 Conventional, more conservative 1-3-1 zone defense

-Diagram B. As the ball crosses half-court, X1 tries to direct the ball to one side, to the awaiting wing player X2 who then takes the ball.
+Diagram B. As the ball crosses half-court, X1 directs the ball to one side, to the awaiting wing defender X2 who then takes the ball.
 X1 drops toward the high post.
 X4 moves sideways, outside the paint.
 The opposite wing X3 drops to the weak-side block to give inside help.
 X5 is denying.

 If the ball is passed to the corner (diagram C), X4 closes-out on the ball and X2 can either drop inside a little, or trap the corner with X4.
 X5 goes with his man O5 and denies the pass inside.
 X1 drops to the ball-side elbow, and the zone now looks like diagram D.